damanic/ls1-module-shop/readme.md

 - 1.30.11 Added new API event: shop:onApplyOrderEmailVars
 - 1.30.12 Fixed issue with order document/invoice templates
 - 1.30.13 Added discount action 'Discount the shipping cost by fixed amount'
+- 1.30.14 New methods and events to enable integration of custom order references:
+    - New Shop_Order Methods:
+        - get_order_reference()
+        - find_by_order_reference()
+    - New Shop_Order Events:
+         - shop:onOrderFindByOrderReference
+         - shop:onGetOrderReference